SOUHAILELALLALY/video-search-platform/README.md

 After building the index, start the web interface:
 **streamlit run app_streamlit.py**

-    - Enter a text query describing the scene you want to find.
+    - Enter a text query describing the scene you want to find

-    - Or upload an image to find similar clips.
+    - Or upload an image to find similar clips

     - Results will display the top-ranked clips